Last Updated: July 30, 2024

 Career

 Bishop began his career as part of a stand-up comedy act with his elder brother, Maury.
-He appeared on "The Ed Sullivan Show" on May 28, 1950 to first perform the act.
-Over the years that followed, he appeared on many more variety shows in the early days of television.
+He appeared on "The Ed Sullivan Show" on May 28, 1950, to first perform the act.
+Over the years that followed, Joey appeared on many more variety shows in the early days of television.
 Over time, he became well-known for these appearances and eventually was offered guest-hosting gigs on "The Tonight Show," substituting for Jack Paar.
 He then guest-hosted "The Tonight Show Starring Johnny Carson" at least 175 times throughout the 1960s and continued doing so throughout the 1970s.

 Throughout the 1960s, Bishop also began appearing in various films.
 His earliest films were "The Deep Six," "The Naked and the Dead," and "Onionhead," all in 1958.
 He was among the stars of the original "Ocean's 11" film about military veterans who decide to rob Las Vegas casinos on New Year's Eve.
-He co-starred in the film with Frank Sinatra, Dean Martin, Sammy Davis Jr., and Peter Lawford.
+Joey co-starred in the film with Frank Sinatra, Dean Martin, Sammy Davis Jr., and Peter Lawford.
 The group of men was publicly known as the Rat Pack, though they did not acknowledge that name or refer to themselves by it.
 While filming the movie, the five stars performed onstage together in Las Vegas at the Sands Hotel.
 Bishop sang and danced a bit but primarily told jokes and wrote much of the act's material.
 He later appeared with the same group in the military adventure film "Sergeants 3" in 1962.
 With Dean Martin, he appeared in the film "Texas Across the River" in 1966.
 In the film, he portrayed an American Indian.

 Getty

-Throughout the 1970s, Bishop hosted or appeared as a guest or panelist on a number of variety shows and games shows.
+Throughout the 1970s, Bishop hosted or appeared as a guest or panelist on a number of variety shows and game shows.
 These include "The Jacksons Variety Show," "Celebrity Sweepstakes," "Match Game," "The Hollywood Squares," "Liar's Club," and "Break the Bank."
 In the 1980s, he continued acting a bit, appearing in "Murder, She Wrote" and "Glory Years."
 He also appeared in the film "The Delta Force" in 1986.

 Personal Life and Death